 The traditional plastering techniques of this region are based on their locally available resources as a natural finish should be.
 That is the first rule of the vernacular.
-A natural finish, whether a plaster or a earth-smeared floor is always energy efficient.
+A natural finish, whether plaster or an earth-smeared floor is always energy efficient.
 The materials for which are non-laborious to collect, easily sourced.
-These certainly reacts well with the climate; keeping in mind that they are born of the same.
+These certainly react well with the climate; keeping in mind that they are born of the same.

-Wayanad is a host to beautiful earthen finish in the palette of earthen colours.
+Wayanad is a host to a beautiful earthen finish in the palette of earthen colours.
 Stunning rich greys, pearly whites and deep blacks.
-All representing the five elements of nature perfectly.
+All represent the five elements of nature perfectly.

 Why a need for plaster if one may ask?

-With the material that are used to build their homes with, usually plastering is essential.
+With the material that is used to build their homes, usually plastering is essential.
 A good earthen finish will protect what’s underneath, mud blocks, mud monoliths (cob), rammed earth and all!

-& Rice husk being one of the most easily available!
+& Rice husk is one of the most easily available!